 Individual plans: Free, Pro, and Max

-For solo users, you’ve got three options:
+For solo users, you've got three main options (plus a student discount):

 -